Dansby Swanson Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective eight K/9, the fourth-worst in the league.
+- The 8.1 strikeouts per nine innings compiled by the Royals pitching staff ranks 26th in the league.

-- The Royals' 5.16 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.14).

-- In his most recent appearance on Saturday, the left-hander tossed five innings against the St. Louis Cardinals, allowing four earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday against the Seattle Mariners, the right-hander tossed 7 1/3 innings, giving up two earned runs while surrendering two hits.

-- In 21 games this season, the 25-year-old has put up an ERA of 4.21, with 9.8 strikeouts per nine innings.
-Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.